New Ways to Earn MOC Quality Improvement Credit

 “We’re really trying to improve access and care delivery, and that should be rewarded,” he says.

 We recognize that not all of our diplomates are seeing patients.
 We’re starting with a pathway for those who develop and lead substantial health care quality initiatives – including department chairs, chief quality officers, directors of public health departments and others.
-The application requires documentation demonstrating that you have supported at least two quality and safety efforts within the organization and have expertise in quality/safety science.
 Stay tuned for additional pathways that will make earning Part 4 credit more efficient and more relevant to specific practices.
 We have a vested interest in the relevance and simplicity of the process.
 We care about all of the nearly 80,000 pediatricians -- including the 200+ pediatricians who voluntarily serve on ABP boards, committees and subboards -- who are enrolled in MOC activities.
 The four physicians on our staff – including myself – are meeting the requirements of MOC as well.

 Our next major initiative in improving MOC is the examination (Part 3).
 Last weekend (May 15-16), the ABP hosted a Future of Testing Conference.
 We assembled experts in testing and medical education as well as practicing pediatricians and pediatric subspecialists.
 The lectures, panel discussions and breakout sessions focused on the broad questions, including the overall value of giving periodic tests of knowledge.
 We also drilled down into specifics – if you are going to take a test, should it be in a highly-secure, proctored environment, or is remote proctoring adequate?
 What about no proctoring?
 Should test-takers have access to on-line resources?
 Should only certain online resources be allowed?
 Should time be limited for looking up answers, just as time is limited during a patient visit?
 Recommendations from this conference will be discussed by the ABP Board of Directors in June, and I will let you know as soon as I can what decisions are made.
 Keep watching this space (or better yet, “follow” the blog), social media and your email inbox.
 And keep letting us know what you think of this MOC evolution.